zaskem/twitterbot-mmsbot/README.md

 * Failure to obtain data from Twitter; and
 * Failure to post a like/retweet.

-## Contributors
+## Contributors/Acknowledgements
-Developed as an opportunity to use Twitter's v2 API over a few lazy afternoons as a novelty bot/project by [@zaskem](https://github.com/zaskem).
-Public release was in advance of MMS (at MOA) 2022.
+Developed as an opportunity to use Twitter's v2 API over a few lazy afternoons as a novelty bot/project by [@zaskem](https://github.com/zaskem)/[@matt_zaske](https://twitter.com/matt_zaske).

+Public release was in advance of MMS (at MOA) 2022 and is not officially associated with [MMSMOA](https://mmsmoa.com/).